sarkonovich/Alexa-Hue/README.md

 *"Alexa, tell...stop color loop on the bedside light"*

 *"Alexa, tell...start long alert on the kitchen lights in forty five seconds"*

+Preprogrammed colors include pink, orange, green, red, turqoise, blue, purple, and violet.
+All these colors accept the modifiers "dark" and "light" (e.g., "dark blue", "light pink.").
+You can also specify the following mired colors: candle, relax, reading, neutral, concentrate, and energize.
+You can add your own colors, or adjust the values of the existing ones, by editing lines 254 and 255 of hue.switch.rb

 ####Groups and Scenes####